cambridge-cares/TheWorldAvatar/web/twa-vis-platform/example/README.md

 ### <root>/uploads/config/data.json

 An example for displaying subset of layers is seen in the college example, in which users can set different views for the colleges - all college and separated by their founding year.

+The `expanded` parameter is deliberately implemented for nested groups with layers to optimise initial user interactions for a smoother experience.
+If the parameter is implemented at the root level, all layers will be displayed once expanded, which can lead to poor render times for larger groups.